GAM-team/GAM/wiki/Classroom-Membership.md

 ```

 ## Display course counts for teachers-students
-You can get a count of the number of courses a teacher or student is a participant.
+You can get a count of the number of courses in which a teacher or student is a participant.
 ```
 gam config csv_output_header_filter profile.emailAddress redirect csv ./Teachers.csv print course-participants states active show teachers gam config csv_output_header_filter profile.emailAddress redirect csv ./Students.csv print course-participants states active show students